Missouri vs. Utah State Predictions & Picks - NCAA Tournament First Round

 Spread & Total Prediction for Missouri vs. Utah State

-Missouri is 15-15-0 against the spread this season compared to Utah State's 20-9-0 ATS record.
-A total of 16 out of the Tigers' games this season have hit the over, and 17 of the Aggies' games have gone over.
-Missouri is 4-6 against the spread and 7-3 overall over its last 10 contests, while Utah State has gone 7-3 against the spread and 7-3 overall.
+Utah State has gone 20-9-0 against the spread, while Missouri's ATS record this season is 15-15-0.
+The Aggies are 17-12-0 and the Tigers are 16-14-0 in terms of hitting the over.
+The two teams average 158.1 points per game, 2.6 more points than this matchup's total.
+Utah State is 7-3 against the spread and 7-3 overall in its last 10 contests, while Missouri has gone 4-6 against the spread and 7-3 overall.

-Put your picks to the test and bet on college basketball with BetMGM Sportsbook.
+Put your picks to the test and bet on this matchup with BetMGM Sportsbook.

 Missouri Performance Insights

-- The Tigers average 79.5 points per game (23rd in college basketball) while giving up 74.6 per contest (306th in college basketball).
-They have a +162 scoring differential overall and outscore opponents by 4.9 points per game.
+- The Tigers' +162 scoring differential (outscoring opponents by 4.9 points per game) is a result of putting up 79.5 points per game (23rd in college basketball) while allowing 74.6 per contest (307th in college basketball).

-- The 27.7 rebounds per game Missouri averages rank 353rd in the nation, and are 6.5 fewer than the 34.2 its opponents collect per outing.
+- Missouri loses the rebound battle by 6.5 boards on average.
+It collects 27.7 rebounds per game, 353rd in college basketball, while its opponents pull down 34.2.

-- Missouri connects on 9.4 three-pointers per game (22nd in college basketball) at a 36.1% rate (76th in college basketball), compared to the 8.9 its opponents make while shooting 35.4% from beyond the arc.
+- Missouri knocks down 9.4 three-pointers per game (22nd in college basketball), while its opponents have made 8.9 on average.

-- The Tigers rank 31st in college basketball by averaging 100.1 points per 100 possessions on offense, and defensively are 253rd in college basketball, allowing 93.9 points per 100 possessions.

-- Missouri has won the turnover battle on average this season, committing 10.7 per game (58th in college basketball action) while forcing 16.3 (eighth in college basketball).
+- Missouri wins the turnover battle by 5.6 per game, committing 10.7 (59th in college basketball) while its opponents average 16.3.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.